jsummers/imageworsener/readme.txt

     sinc<n>
      An unwindowed sinc filter. n is the number of "lobes", and defaults to 4.
+     For experimental use only.
+This filter will almost always produce poor results.

     auto
      The default.
 IW will select a filter to use.
 Currently uses "catrom" for